How Does Alcohol Impact Cognitive Ability?

 Heavy and/or chronic drinkers:

-- Diminished brain size
+- Diminished gray matter in the brain

 - Inability to think abstractly